 The R.M. of Aberdeen is the home of the Fish Creek Historical Site where a monument sits at General Middleton’s Camp.
 The battlefield where Middleton fought the Riel troops during the Riel Rebellion is located one mile south east of the camp where two additional monuments to the historical battle have been placed.
 The Clarkboro Ferry is located close to the Historical Clarke’s Crossing where Middleton’s troops crossed the South Saskatchewan on their way to the Fish Creek Battle from North Battleford.
 A monument to Clarke’s Crossing has been placed on Edenburg road, south west of the Town of Aberdeen.

-Within the boundaries of the R.M. of Aberdeen reside three major business.
+Within the boundaries of the R.M. of Aberdeen reside four major business.
 Louis Dreyfus High Throughput Grain Terminal lies along the CNR line.
-Horizon Seed Processors which processes pulse crops and are shipped throughout the world is also located along the CNR line.
+Northland Logistics fertilizer Storage plant currently shares the CN Line with Louis Dreyfus.
+Horizon Seed Processors processes pulse crops and are shipped throughout the world.
 Hold On Industries is a manufacturer of plastic water tanks and floating docks among other things.
 Agriculture is the leading industry in the region.

 The municipal office is located within the Town of Aberdeen which is located along Highway 41 in the center of the municipality.
 The municipality provides a library, transfer station, fire fighting, first responders, and recreation facilities through agreements with the Town of Aberdeen.